Case Study 1: Japanese Canadians

 Canada is still at war with Japan.
 Parliament changes the elections law so that Japanese Canadians who have been moved from British Columbia are not allowed to vote federally, no matter where they live now.

+The Canadian government formally apologizes to Japanese Canadians for denying them their civil and democratic rights.
 Here Prime Minister Brian Mulroney signs the apology while Art Miki, President of the National Association of Japanese Canadians, looks on.

 Case Study 2: Women